ruby-amqp/rubybunny.info/articles/queues.md

 Exclusive queues may only be accessed by the current connection and are deleted when that connection closes.
 The declaration of an exclusive queue by other connections is not allowed and will result in a channel-level exception with the code `405 (RESOURCE_LOCKED)`

-Exclusive queues will be deleted when the connection they were declare on is closed.
+Exclusive queues will be deleted when the connection they were declared on is closed.

 ## Binding Queues to Exchanges

 In order to receive messages, a queue needs to be bound to at least one exchange.
-Most of the time binding is explcit (done by applications).
-To bind a queue to an exchange, use the `Bunny::Queue#bind` function:
+Most of the time binding is explcit (done by applications). **Please note:** All queues are automatically bound to the default unnamed RabbitMQ direct exchange with a routing key that is the same as the queue name.

+To bind a queue to an exchange, use the `Bunny::Queue#bind` method:

 ``` ruby
 q = ch.queue("", :exclusive => true)